ST10478498-MinenhleDumisa/TheBloom-BeanCafePart2/README.md

-Website Proposal 2 – Bean & Bloom Café (Small Business)
+Website Proposal 2 – BLOOM & BEAN Café (Small Business)

-1. Organisation Overview
+1. ORGANISATION OVERVIEW

-Name: Bean & Bloom Café
+Name: BLOOM & BEAN CAFE

 Brief History:
 Established in 2021 in Cape Town, Bean & Bloom is a cosy café that blends artisanal coffee with a warm, plant-filled atmosphere (Admin and Admin, 2024).
 The café has quickly become a favourite for students, remote workers, and coffee lovers.

-2. Mission and Vision Statements
+2. MISSIONS and VISION STATEMENTS

 Mission: